patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/wizard/wizard.md

 Be aware that anytime the user navigates aways from the wizard, there is a risk that any information entered up until that point will be lost.
 At a minimum, we recommend opening a modal alert when the user tries to do this warning of potential data loss and confirming that they want to leave the wizard.
 Optionally you should consider including a "Save as draft" feature that will allow work in progress to be saved and recalled upon returning to the wizard.

 ### Progressive wizard
-A progressive wizard takes the same form as the standard wizard or wizard with substeps above but accommodates a situation where the exact number of steps is not known when the wizard is first loaded.
+A progressive wizard takes the same form as the standard wizard or wizard with sub-steps above but accommodates a situation where the exact number of steps is not known when the wizard is first loaded.
 Steps in the sidebar can be changed or added as the user progresses through the wizard.

 A walk-through of a progressive wizard might look like this: